joelmsherman/Executive-Cost-Dashboard/README.md

 ## Project Objectives
 This dashboard allows executives of Ryan and Sons to monitor cost variances in key product supply chains, and to track market shares among the companies salient competitors.

-Add some stuff here for testing remote sync

 ## Report

 ### Link to Report